Biochemical Reaction Engineering, Industrial and Metabolic Engineering Laboratories

 Soft and Functional Materials Laboratory

-The research conducted in the laboratory of Asst.
+The research conducted in the laboratory of Assoc.
 Prof. Emre Büküşoğlu’s employs the colloidal and interfacial phenomena including liquid crystals, micro- and nanoparticles, polymers, surfactants and lipids to develop functional materials for wearable technologies.
 Our recent research is motivated towards developing materials for use in chemical industry and everyday life.
 The main applications include sensors for toxic/harmful gases and volatile organic compounds, and early diagnosis of critical diseases.

 Major devices used in the laboratory: Polarized optical microscopes including darkfield imaging components, waveplates, compansators for determining the nanostructure of the materials, UV light sources for curing, simple lithography apparatus, 3D-printers, sample and material preparation apparatus.